By Madeline Bocaro

 This year (2017), we celebrate the 40th anniversary of Sparks’ seventh album, ironically titled Introducing Sparks.

 In 1977, after recording Big Beat with producer Rupert Holmes for Columbia Records in America, Sparks stayed with the label for one more album.
-Introducing carried over the traditional rock sound of their previous album, Big Beat
+Introducing Sparks carried over the traditional rock sound of their previous album, Big Beat.

 After living in London for many years when Sparks were highly successful in Europe, Ron and Russell were again based in their native California.
-Their admiration of the Beach Boys was highly evident.
-Introducing features session men with a slick and polished sound.
-The album was recorded at Larrabee Sound in Los Angeles.
-Ron had a hand in the arrangements, but it sounds like he did not have complete control.
+Their admiration of the Beach Boys was highly evident on Introducing Sparks.
+The album features accomplished session men with a slick and polished sound.
+The album was recorded at Larrabee Sound in Los Angeles and produced by Terry Powell.
+Ron had a hand in the arrangements, but it is obvious that he did not have complete artistic control.
 The Maels were paradoxically criticized for sounding American when they are indeed American!

 The first pressings were released in November 1977.
 Promotional copies were pressed on red vinyl.
 The album did not chart.
 Two singles, ‘Over The Summer’ and ‘A Big Surprise’ (both with ‘Forever Young’ as their B-sides) also did not get much airplay.